Ethereum Price

 Here’s the TLDR: The Ethereum network was built to run decentralized applications (dApps), programs that run on a network of thousands of computers rather than on servers controlled by a single person, organization, or government.

-The network runs on Ether (ETH), which is the cryptocurrency you use to pay for using the network.
-So, Ether is money.
+The network runs on $ETH, which is the cryptocurrency you use to pay for using the network.
+So, $ETH is money.
 But the Ethereum network envisioned in the white paper would open up a new world of possibility beyond just payments from person A to person B — and it has.

 In the white paper, Vitalik introduces the idea of smart contracts, which he describes as boxes that are only unlocked if certain conditions are met.
 Think of smart contracts like switches –- or like if-then statements.
 If this happens, do that.